Arithmetic Statistics and noncommutative Iwasawa Theory: Results for a fixed as varies

 where $f$ is the smallest positive integer such that $\ell^f\equiv1\pmod p$ as in the proof of Proposition~\ref{prop:FT-EC}.
 Thus, the condition $\absolute{L_v(E,1)}_p \neq 1$ holds precisely when $a_v \equiv 2 \pmod{p}$.

-\begin{proposition} Let $E_{/\Q}$ be a fixed elliptic curve with good reduction at $\ell\geq 5$.
+\begin{proposition} Let $E_{/\Q}$ be a non-CM elliptic curve with good reduction at $\ell\geq 5$.
 As $p$ varies over all primes (distinct from $\ell$), consider the number field $F=\Q(\mu_p)$ and the base-change of $E$ to $F$.
-Then, for \emph{at least half} of the primes $p$,
+Then, for \emph{at least half} of the primes $p$ where $E$ has good \emph{ordinary} reduction, we have

 \end{proposition}